7 Things We Know About Stranger Things Season 4

-Production on season 4 of Netflix's hit sci-fi series Stranger Things may be on hold due to the coronavirus pandemic, but that hasn't stopped diehard fans from theorizing about what might go down when the series returns.
+Season 4 of Netflix's hit sci-fi series Stranger Things, which was forced to delay production several times due to the coronavirus pandemic, does not have an official release date yet.
+But that hasn't stopped diehard fans from theorizing about what might go down when the series returns.

 How many other children did Hawkins Lab experiment on?
 Has the gate to the Upside Down been closed for good?
 Did Robin and Steve get jobs at the video store?
 Only time will tell on those vital matters, but here are some things we know for sure about the next season.
 Obviously, *spoilers* for all aired episodes of Stranger Things abound.